 1. Etiologic agent: Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), an RNA virus that belongs to the Betacoronavirus (BetaCoV) genus.
 The genus also includes SARS-CoV, which was responsible for the epidemic in 2002 and 2003.

-The primary mode of human-to-human transmission occurs by inhalation, predominantly through large respiratory droplets.
-However, airborne transmission during aerosol-generating medical procedures and transmission by direct contact is likely and its role continues to remain controversial (as of October 2020).
-Other transmission routes are under consideration.
-The virus may be also found in blood at the early stages of the disease and in stool, but transmission through blood or the fecal-oral route has not been confirmed to date.
-The infection is spread predominantly by symptomatic individuals with COVID-19 but also by those in the presymptomatic stage or with asymptomatic infection with SARS-CoV-2.Evidence 1Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
+SARS-CoV-2 spreads between people mainly when an infected person is in close contact with another person.
+The virus can be spread in small liquid particles of different sizes, ranging from large droplets to smaller aerosols.
+The evidence to support transmission through fomites (contaminated objects) is limited, although it is considered a possible mode of transmission.
+Aerosol transmission can occur when there are procedures performed that generate aerosols.
+Outside of medical facilities, aerosol transmission can occur in certain circumstances, such as indoor, crowded, and poorly ventilated spaces.
+The virus may be found in blood at the early stages of the disease and in stool, but transmission through blood or the fecal-oral route has not been confirmed to date.
+The infection is spread predominantly by symptomatic and presymptomatic individuals with COVID-19 but also by those with asymptomatic infection with SARS-CoV-2.Evidence 1Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness. van Doremalen N, Bushmaker T, Morris DH, et al. Aerosol and Surface Stability of SARS-CoV-2 as Compared with SARS-CoV-1.
 N Engl J Med.
 2020 Mar 17. doi: 10.1056/NEJMc2004973.
 [Epub ahead of print] PubMed PMID: 32182409.
-While experimental conditions suggest a potential for transmission by aerosols in less well-ventilated, enclosed settings, based on epidemiologic data to date there is no conclusive evidence that transmission by airborne particles is a major concern.
+Johansson MA, Quandelacy TM, Kada S, al. SARS-CoV-2 Transmission From People Without COVID-19 Symptoms.
+JAMA Netw Open.
+2021 Jan 4;4(1):e2035057. doi: 10.1001/jamanetworkopen.2020.35057.
+PMID: 33410879; PMCID: PMC7791354.